AtlasMountains/personal-finance-club/README.md

 I also set debug mode off, protected files form public view, etc.
 To finish off I made a DemoSeeder to easily restore the demo users without affecting users' data.

+- FTP
+- SSH

+### Changelog after first deployment

+After working out the details of deploying I:

+v1.0.1

+- bugfix: adding new tags

+v1.1

+- updated this readme
+- ability to show/hide charts.
+- the form to make a new transaction is more responsive (big improvement on small screen).

 ## Where to go from here

 * Implementing queuing for better user experience, so users don't have to wait until emails are sent.
 * clean up soft deleted records
 * Set up Cronjob to run demoSeeder automatically
-* quality of life features to improve the charts (ability to show/hide charts, choose which years data is used, etc.)
+* quality of life features to improve the charts (~~ability to show/hide charts~~, choose which years data is used, etc.)